-This "Common Quality Index without forecast" module has been implemented in NWC/GEO-HRW algorithm v6.1, and the parameter is provided as an additional third "Quality Index" for all AMVs and Trajectories.
+This "Common Quality Index without forecast" module is implemented in NWC/GEO-HRW, and the parameter is provided as an additional third "Quality Index" for all AMVs and Trajectories.
 The main differences of this "Common Quality Index without forecast" with respect to the previous ones are summarized next:

 - It is only calculated for AMVs/Trajectories with at least two trajectory sectors. - For the "spatial consistency test" only the closest "neighbour AMV" is considered.
 For the "temporal consistency test" only the "prior AMV" related to the same trajectory is considered. - Four different tests are applied: the direction, speed and vector difference tests for the temporal consistency, and the vector difference for the spatial consistency with a double contribution.
-Some parameters in the formulae for calculation of the "Individual Quality Indices" are also slightly different. - It is not used for the filtering of AMVs and Trajectories by NWC/GEO-HRW algorithm, so all values between 1% and 100% are possible in the AMV/Trajectory output.
+Some parameters in the formulae for calculation of the "Individual Quality Indices" are also slightly different. - It is not used for the filtering of AMVs and Trajectories by NWC/GEO-HRW, so all values between 1% and 100% are possible.
 For AMVs and Trajectories for which it could not be calculated, an "unprocessed value" is defined.